abhinavgpillai/traknpaypg.github.io/README.md

 To prevent the data tampering(and ensure data integrity) between the your app and Traknpay, you will need to setup up a API to calculate encrypted value (checksum) known as hash from the payment request parameters and secure SALT key(provided by Traknpay) before sending it to the Traknpay server.

-Hash Generation for Payment Request
+Hash Generation of Payment Request for different languages has been given below:
-Use the following sample java sequence to generate a request hash.

 ```markdown
 **Java Servlet Code**

 `public class PaymentRequest extends HttpServlet {
 	private static final long serialVersionUID = 1L;